Citrus Heights ADU Site Prep

 • Utility trench planning for sub-panel and sewer lateral tie-in

-Citrus Heights contracts building and safety through Sacramento County, so demolition and grading permits come from building.saccounty.gov rather than a city department.
-That matters for timeline — county over-the-counter turnaround is usually fast, but plan-check items for engineered pads or structural sheds can add review time.
+Citrus Heights runs its own Building & Safety Division, so demolition and grading permits come from the city — through its online PermitCity portal — not Sacramento County.
+Over-the-counter items usually turn around fast, but plan-check for engineered pads or structural sheds can add review time.
 We coordinate the permits that match our scope and leave the ADU permit set to your GC or architect.

 VariableEffectNotes